adon-cloudcannon/landing-page-test/src/collections/lessons/sveltekit-beginner-tutorial/blogging-in-sveltekit.md

 }
 ```

-SvelteKit components can define a [load function](https://kit.svelte.dev/docs/loading) which runs before the component is loaded.
+SvelteKit components can define a <a target="_blank" rel="noopener" href="https://kit.svelte.dev/docs/load">load function</a> which runs before the component is loaded.
 We’re using this function to execute all the promises and save the results to the page props:

 ```javascript
 export async function load({ url, params, fetch }) {